 On arrival at Leh Airport, our representative will greet you and assist you in transfer to your hotel in Leh City.
 Check-in at the hotel and relax and acclimatize.
 Enjoy lunch, followed by a health check in the evening and briefing about Photo tour, and photography tips.

-After breakfast in Nubra, we head back to Leh city, but not before experiencing the high altitude cold-desert sand dunes and the double humped camel rides of the Nubra Valley.
-Also, a great opportunity to take some wonderful pictures of this surreal natural wonder.
+After breakfast in Nubra, we head back to Leh city, but not before experiencing the high altitude cold-desert sand dunes and the double-humped camel rides of the Nubra Valley.
+Also, get a great opportunity to capture some wonderful pictures of this surreal natural wonder.

-We reach Leh by 3:00 to 3:30 pm, and check-in at the hotel where we will relax and later meet up for a short session on Post Processing Images to be followed by dinner, drinks and music.
-Overnight stay at hotel in Leh.Day 08: 29 Jun: Departure
+We reach Leh by 3:00 to 3:30 pm, and check-in at the hotel where we will relax and later meet up for a short session on Post Processing Images to be followed by dinner, drinks, and music.

 **Book before 31st May and get 20% discount